Delve deeper into the next country you visit with our country specialists’ selection of city tours with a difference.

 The Taj Mahal with a Difference

 This walking tour provides a fascinating insight into traditional life in the rural village of Kachpura that overlooks the Taj Mahal from the opposite bank of the Yamuna River.
-The 1.5km walk is a part of a community development programme being implemented with the support of the Agra Municipal Corporation, USAID and an NGO; Center for Urban and Regional Excellence.
+The 1.5 km walk is a part of a community development program being implemented with the support of the Agra Municipal Corporation, USAID and an NGO; Center for Urban and Regional Excellence.

 It seeks to build sustainable livelihoods for women and the young from low resource communities by improving their living environments through infrastructure services and integration within the city.
 Local people are trained as tour guides and will lead you on the tour.

 This area of Agra is home to a number of ancient Mughal monuments including the Gyarah Sidi and Humayun's Mosque, and on this short walk you will have ample time to explore these sights as well as interacting with the local people in the village of Kachpura.
 The walk ends at Metah Bagh from where there are stunning views of the Taj Mahal.